perone/stallion/README.md

   - Firefox
   - Google Chrome
-  - Internet Explorer 9 (IE9)
+  - Internet Explorer 9/10
   - Safari

-## What's new in release v0.4 (development version)
+## What's new in release v0.4

-  - Added a new script called 'plp' (Python List Packages)
+  - Introduced 'plp' (Python List Packages)
   - Added the command 'list' for plp
   - Added the command 'show' for plp
   - Added the command 'check' for plp